rexlunae/simple-endian-rs/README.md

 The philosophy of this crate is that you define your endian when you write your data structures, and then you use clear, imperative logic to mutate it without needing to think about the details or the host endian.
 This makes it fundamentally different from crates that just give you a way to read a `&[u8; 8]` into a `u64`.

+## Goals of this project

+The goals of this crate are as follows:

+1. Safely provide specific-endian types with low or no runtime overhead.
+There should be no runtime penalty when the host architecture matches the specified endianness, and very low penalty loads and stores otherwise.
+2. Straightforward, architecture-independent declarative syntax which ensures that load and store operations as correct.
+3. Ergonomic use patterns that maximize clarity and convenience without sacrificing correctness safety or correctness.
+4. Incorrect handling of data should generate clear type errors at compile time.
+5. Determination of correct endianness should be at declaration, and should not need to be repeated unless converting to a different endianness.
+6. Support for all or Rust's built-in types where endianness is relevant.
+7. The only dependency needed is the core crate.
+The std crate is used, however, for tests and benchmarks.

+## Examples

 ```rust
 use simple_endian::*;